j-hendricks/Cryptocurrencies/README.md

 ![pca](images/pca.png)

 This PCA plot is also interactive.
-As seen in the image below, placing the curser on a marker reveals a pop-up showing informaiton about the cryptocurrency, including its name and its class.
+As seen in the image below, placing the curser on a marker reveals a pop-up showing information about the cryptocurrency, including its name and its class.

 ![pca_popup](images/pca_with_popup.png)

 When plotting Total Coins Supply versus Total Coins Mined, 3 of the 4 groups overlap considerably.
 However, the single data point from group 2 is completely removed from the rest of the points.
 This is the same cryptocurrency as the one marked in orange in the PCA plot.
-We can therefore conclude that the Total Coins Supply and Total Coins Mined are a significant variable in categorizing cryptocurrencies.
+We can therefore conclude that the Total Coins Supply and Total Coins Mined play a significant role in categorizing cryptocurrencies.
 However, the large overlap among the other 3 groups contrasts the separation shown in the PCA plot.
 Therefore, we must also conclude that there are other variables determining the groups besides Total Coin Supply and Total Coins Mined.

 ![scatter](images/scatter.png)